-Cheryl Anderson - Santa Cruz County 2018 Artist of the Year
+Santa Cruz County 2019 Artist of the Year

-Background - Over the last 32 years, the County of Santa Cruz has selected outstanding artists nominated by the public, and has honored them through the Artist of the Year Award.
-This award recognizes artists for outstanding achievement in the disciplines of performing, visual, or literary arts.
-Previous Artists of the Year include: Tandy Beal, Lou Harrison, James Houston, George Barati, Charles Hilger, William Everson, Doug McClellan, Jack Zajac, Linda Burman-Hall, Adrienne Rich, Frans Lanting, Paul Whitworth, Lynda Watson, Morton Marcus, Carol Summers, Jessica Williams, Karen Thuesen Massaro, Monica Parker, Laurie King, Richard Deutsch, Manuel Santana, Robert Kelley, Phil Collins, Susana Arias, John Babcock, Geoffrey Dunn, Shmuel Thaler, and Shelley Phillips.
+Background - Over the last 33 years, the County of Santa Cruz Arts Commission has selected outstanding artists nominated by the public and honored them through the Artist of the Year Award.
+The award recognizes artists for outstanding achievement in the disciplines of performing, visual, or literary arts.
+Previous Artists of the Year include: Tandy Beal, Lou Harrison, James Houston, George Barati, Charles Hilger, William Everson, Doug McClellan, Jack Zajac, Linda Burman-Hall, Adrienne Rich, Frans Lanting, Paul Whitworth, Lynda Watson, Morton Marcus, Carol Summers, Jessica Williams, Karen Thuesen Massaro, Monica Parker, Laurie King, Richard Deutsch, Manuel Santana, Robert Kelley, Phil Collins, Susana Arias, John Babcock, Geoffrey Dunn, Shmuel Thaler, Shelley Phillips, and Cheryl Anderson.
 Nominees must meet the criteria established by the Commission:

 - Must be nominated by a resident of Santa Cruz County